CODEMASTER-ABDULLAH-92/MASTER-LOGIC-BUILDING-IN-PYTHON/README.md

-Perfect!
-I'll update the README.md with the correct file paths `./L1/p1.py` format.
-Here's the updated version:

----

 # 🧠 Logical Reasoning Master Logic in Python

 Welcome to the **Logical Reasoning Master Logic** repository!
 This project is designed to help you build a strong foundation in **decision-making** using Python.